sagemath/trac_to_gh/Issue 5706.md

 # Issue 5706: implicit_plot totally sucks when input an equation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5706

 Original creator: was